9d8/tmm/README.md

 This software is still in alpha.
 Due to potential bugs, by using this program, you may run the risk of corrupting your game directory.

 # Installation
-There build and install tmm, run:
+To build and install tmm, run:
 ```
 make install
 ```